takeiteasy/bla/README.md

 ## Acknowledgements

 - Most of the matrix + vector functions, as well as the easing functions were all hand ported from [raymath.h](https://github.com/raysan5/raylib/blob/master/src/raymath.h)
+- Swizzle macro is based off the [map-macro](https://github.com/swansontec/map-macro) project (really cool I use this a lot)

 ## LICENSE
 ```